TomObungu/physics.md/OCR A Level Physics/Specification/Stars/The life cycle of stars.md

 White dwarfs are very dense often with a mass of our Sun, but with the volume of the Earth.
 White dwarfs only emit energy as photons from its surface.
 The surface temperature of a white dwarf can be as much as 30 000K.

 ## Electron degeneracy (Pauli exclusion principle)
-The Pauli exclusion principle states that two electrons cannot exist in the same energy state.
+The textbook explains that The Pauli exclusion principle states that two electrons cannot exist in the same "energy state"

 Watch here: https://youtu.be/INYZy6_HaQE?si=ulyRt9FWFHtiaTdE&t=320

+How in quantum mechanics it